cschiewek/mandrag/README.md

 [![CircleCI](https://circleci.com/gh/cschiewek/mandrag.svg?style=svg)](https://circleci.com/gh/cschiewek/mandrag)

-Zero Confing Elixir Deployments to [Kubernetes](https://kubernetes.io/) via [Distilerry](https://github.com/bitwalker/distillery) and [Helm](https://helm.sh/)
+Zero Confing Elixir Deployments to [Kubernetes](https://kubernetes.io/) and [Helm](https://helm.sh/)

 ## Requirements
+- Elixir 1.9 (See the older v0.7.x tags for versions that support > 1.9 via Distillery)
-Mandrag expects that you have docker, kubectl and helm binaries installed and configured.
-Currently, It also expects that you have a helm chart in the `chart` directory.
+- Mandrag expects that you have docker, kubectl and helm binaries installed and configured.
+- Currently, It also expects that you have a helm chart in the `chart` directory.

 ## Installation